 Practical Factors: Distance and Logistics

-A 90-minute commute each way adds three hours to every school day.
-Over four years, that is significant.
+A 90-minute commute each way adds three hours to every school day — over four years, that is a significant burden that affects sleep, stress, and academic performance.

 Practical questions: